srepetsk/gw-style/_pages/u-n-high-commissioner-for-refugees.md

 &nbsp;

 The head of the UNHCR is the High Commissioner for Refugees.
-Their name should proceed the title: <em>António Guterres, United Nations High Commissioner for Refugees</em>.
+Their name should proceed the title: <em>Filippo Grandi, United Nations High Commissioner for Refugees</em>.

 &nbsp;